juanalytics/tussi/README.md

     D --> E["<b>Metric:</b><br/>Data consistency restored, no resource locks"]
 ```

-Compensating Transaction Provides a mechanism to recover from failures by reversing the effects of previously applied actions.
-This pattern addresses malfunctions in critical workload paths by using compensation actions, which can involve processes like directly rolling back data changes, breaking transaction locks, or even executing native system behavior to reverse the effect.

 | Part                   | Detail                                                                                                                                                                                               |
 | ---------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Stimulus**           | A user is completing a checkout.
 The system successfully deducts an item from the `products-api` inventory, but the subsequent call to the payment processing service fails.                             |